 Are mammograms painful?

 Some women find the pressure of the plates on their breasts to be uncomfortable or even painful.
 Timing your mammogram when your breasts are not tender is important.
-In premenopausal women, this is usually one week after your menstrual period.
+In premenopausal women, this is usually 1 week after your menstrual period.
 If you do experience discomfort or pain, ask the technologist to reposition you to try to make it as painless as possible.
 Remember that each X-ray takes just a few moments and could save your life.